Product Descriptions that Sell: The 2 Reasons People Buy

 2. Gain pleasure

-Of course there are other factors that weigh into the decision to buy and most people don’t let their negative or positive emotions completely run the show.
+Of course, other factors weigh into the decision to buy, and most people don’t let their negative or positive emotions completely dictate their actions.

 But.
 Appealing to the emotional side of the purchase is more effective than trying to talk someone into the purchase being logical.
-Most buyers must make the decision on their own if a purchase is logical or not.
+Most buyers must decide on their own if a purchase is logical or not.

 Plus, you don’t want to talk someone into buying something that isn’t logically a fit.
-They’ll end up regretting the purchase and that’s no good for business!
+They’ll end up regretting the purchase.

 When talking about handmade products, pain is subtle.
-It’s more of annoyance, frustration, problem or a nagging task on a to-do list.
-Don’t take “pain” too literally 😉
+It’s more of an annoyance, frustration, problem or a nagging task on a to-do list.

 A pain might be: